 – Describe each of the five areas in some detail

 When writing an academic essay, it’s important to not only understand that there are separate sections of an essay – such as an introduction, a body and a conclusion, but to be able to recognise and utilise the possible elements and structures of each section that (when used correctly) should increase the chances of academic success.
-The following four lessons have therefore been created to outline and exemplify the overall purpose, individual elements, possible structures and useful language which are often recommended to university-level students who are writing essay introductions.
+The following four chapters have therefore been created to outline and exemplify the overall purpose, individual elements, possible structures and useful language which are often recommended to university-level students who are writing essay introductions.

 The first and most important aspect when writing an introduction is to understand the purpose of this essay section.
 Being familiar with the relationship between the writer, the reader and the introduction should help a writer to use this dynamic to their advantage.
 With such purpose in mind, we’ve isolated five aspects below that you should consider when planning your introduction: